What is the safest China phone data setup before landing?

 Connectivity logic

-This section turns connectivity into a real decision flow: choose the line early, prepare the first-use sequence, and keep one calm fallback.
+Choose the line early, prepare the first-use steps, and keep one calm fallback.

 For first-time visitors, mobile data is what unlocks maps, translation, transport, and hotel coordination in one move.